relu/kubernetes-workshop/README.md

 #### Chart dependencies

-Our chart has a dependency on Redis (see `Chart.yaml`).
+Our chart has a dependency on Valkey (see `Chart.yaml`).
 To manage dependencies:

 ```bash
 # Update dependencies (downloads dependent charts)